Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Magic Kingdom can be a great theme park for adults if you know the right experiences to prioritize.
 Along with the unmistakable nostalgia factor, there are plenty of moderately thrilling rides, good restaurants, and even adult beverages scattered around the park.

-This guide will cover everything you need to know get the most grown-up fun out of their time at this iconic park.
+This guide will cover everything you need to know to get the most grown-up fun out of your time at this iconic park.

 Best Magic Kingdom Rides for Adults

 While the majority of the rides at Magic Kingdom strongly appeal to young children and families, there are a good number of attractions that adults will enjoy without the kids.
 We’ve listed them here for you to reference on your next adult trip to Magic Kingdom.

 Tron Lightcycle / Run is the newest addition to Magic Kingdom that’s exciting for adults of all ages.
 Those who loved the original 80’s classic Tron will doubly appreciate the effort Disney Imagineers put into making the video game world come to life.
 This lightcycle ride is based on the newer movie TRON: Legacy, which is reflected in the more modern bike style and lighting on the ride and in the queue.